anoop-gupt/React-carousel/README.md

 #####How to start:
+clone the repo - npm clone [url]

-CD to the clone diractory
+CD to the cloned directory

 - npm install
 - bower update